Sonya-J00/US_Accidents_ML_Project/README.md

 ## Credits
 - For the dataset: Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
 "Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
 In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.
 - ChatGPT: for
 * In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
 * You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
+- Kaggle for the US Accidents Dataset (https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/)
 - US city and county population data from the United States Census Bureau (https://www.census.gov/programs-surveys/acs/)

 ### Media
 - The photos used on the home and sign-up page are from This Open-Source site
 - The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)
-* I would like to thank Neil and Vasi for their help and support
+* I would like to thank Neil and Vasi from Code Institute for their help and support